 More information about these and other factors guiding the best value rankings, review the ranking methodology.

 Rutgers University - New Brunswick is among your best bets if you're planning on studying Food Science Technology.
 Students who graduate from the food science tech program make around $45,243 in their early career salary and $89,504 in their mid-career salary.
-New Brunswick, New Jersey is the perfect setting for young people who like the fast moving urban lifestyle.
+Rutgers University - New Brunswick is among the largest schools in New Jersey.

 It's hard to beat Cornell University if you wish to study Food Science Technology.
-Graduates from the food science technology program at Cornell University earn 24.4% above the the typical college graduate in this field.
+Students who graduate from this program report average early career earnings of food science tech and mid-career earnings of $96,045.
 Ithaca, New York is an appropriate setting for learners who appreciate the active city life.

 Any student pursuing a degree in Food Science Technology needs to take a look at Pennsylvania State University - Main Campus.
 Students who graduate from this program report average early career wages of food science tech and mid-career wages of $81,647.
 With more than 20,000 students, this institution is one of the largest schools in the U.S..

 Delaware Valley University is a great decision for students pursuing a Food Science Technology degree.
 This school is located in the suburban region of Doylestown, Pennsylvania, close to shops and other entertainment.